Concepts · Alert rules

 Defaults we ship

-Every new app gets one default rule: new_issue in production, error level minimum, 5-minute cooldown.
-That's enough for a smoke-test integration; tune from there in the alert rules editor on the app's detail page.
+Every new app is seeded with three rules: a new_issue rule at high severity and above (5-minute cooldown), a threshold rule at 10 events in 5 minutes (10-minute cooldown), and a regression rule (5-minute cooldown).
+That is enough for a smoke-test integration; tune from there in the alert rules editor on the app's detail page.

 Native uptime monitors come with their own implicit alerting — a confirmed-down probe opens an Incident regardless of alert rules.
 See Status reference for how monitor states map to incident states.